-The essential and desirable criteria listed for the post seemed to fit my qualifications exactly: I was a retired squadron leader pilot with media experience; I was, or rather had been, an A2 qualified flying instructor, although it was by no means clear why that was important for a PR job for the Red Arrows; I had graduated from various staff college courses; and I had completed at least one staff appointment.
-It seemed to me that a job which involved working with, and writing about, the Red Arrows was just my cup of tea.
-I knew that it was a job I could do and enjoy doing so that same evening I wrote out my application.
-However, before I had time to post it on the way to work the following morning, another quite different job specification for a another job at Scampton arrived in the morning post.
-Those were the days when the first post arrived in time to be read at the breakfast table.
+The essential and desirable criteria listed for the post fitted my qualifications not partly but exactly - serendipity perhaps or pure coincidence?
+I was a retired squadron leader pilot with media experience; I was, or rather had been, an A2 qualified flying instructor, although it was by no means clear why that was important for a PR job with the Red Arrows; I had graduated from various staff college courses; and I had completed at least one staff appointment.
+It seemed to me that a job which involved working with, and writing about, the Red Arrows would be just my cup of tea.
+I knew that it was a job I could do, and enjoy doing, so that same evening I wrote out my application.
+However, before I had time to post it the following morning, another quite different job specification for another job at Scampton arrived while I was having my breakfast.
+Those were the days when the first post arrived in time to be read at the breakfast table!

-The day before the interview I had a telephone call at home from an old friend who was a serving air commodore at MoD.
-He had heard through his own grapevine that I was applying for what he described as "the Scampton job".
-He wanted me to know, before I committed myself, that the Central Flying School Commandant and the Station Commander at Scampton had “a less than totally harmonious working relationship”.
+On the day before the interview, I had a telephone call at home from an old acquaintance who was then a serving star-ranking officer at MoD.
+He already knew that I was applying for what he described as ‘the Scampton job’.
+He wanted me to know, before I committed myself, that the one-star Commandant of the RAF Central Flying School then based at Scampton, and the group captain Station Commander at Scampton had “a less than totally harmonious working relationship”.
 I was not sure why he should think that snippet was so important, but he would not elaborate.
-He also told me something that was very significant: there were no other applicants for the Red Arrows job.
+He also added that there were no other applicants for the Red Arrows job.
 Because I fitted precisely all the criteria in the job specification and I was the sole applicant, under Civil Service rules an interview was actually unnecessary: a simple transfer from Sealand to Scampton was all that was required.
 I was intrigued!